fgoettel/kodi/README.md

 * The TV (Samsung) does not forward the volume key presses

 *Idea*: Adjust the [keymap](http://kodi.wiki/view/Keymap) to let up/down control the volume.
+1. Install the keymap editor in Add-ons.
+2. Use up/down buttons during fullscreen video to control volume.

+Or do it manually:
 1. Create `keymaps` folder in userdata:
 ```
 ~/.kodi/userdata/keymaps